 map of Coyote Buttes South

-All three entrances are located off House Rock Valley Road, which begins about 40 miles west of Kanab, UT off Highway 89.
+All three entrances are located off House Rock Valley Road, which begins about 40 miles west of Kanab, Utah off Highway 89.

-House Rock Valley Road is unpaved and fairly rock/bumpy.
-You should be okay with 2WD and low clearance, but you’ll definitely feel more comfortable with at least high clearance.
+House Rock Valley Road is unpaved and rock/bumpy.
+You should be safe with any vehicle, but you’ll definitely feel more comfortable if you at least have high clearance.

 House Rock Valley Road gets very muddy when wet and becomes impassible, even with high clearance/4WD, when it’s raining or has recently rained.
 Do not attempt to drive on the road if it has recently rained or rain is in the forecast.